83demon/Convex-hull/README.md

 # Linear-convex-hull
-Construction of linear convex hull from a set of points.
+Construction of linear convex hull from a set of points with GUI.
 SFML library required